-Brasoveanu 2008 argues that an account of anaphora and quantification requires a richer notion of information state than that provided by ordinary dynamic semantics or compositional DRT.
+Brasoveanu 2008 argues that an account of anaphora and quantification requires a richer notion of information state than that provided by assignments in ordinary dynamic semantics or compositional DRT.
 He introduces PCDRT, a system in which information states are sets of assignments rather than just assignments, and motivates it in part by donkey sentences with multiple instances of donkey anaphora such as the following:

-- (50) Everyone who buys a^d book online and has a^e credit card uses it_e to pay for it_d. - (51) Every boy who bought a^d Christmas gift for a^e girl in his class asked here deskmate to wrap it^d.
+- (49) Everyone who buys a^d book online and has a^e credit card uses it_e to pay for it_d . - (50) Every boy who bought a^d Christmas gift for a^e girl in his class asked her_e deskmate to wrap it_d.

-Brasoveanu proposes that indefinites are ambiguous between a maximal or "strong" and a nonmaximal or "weak" interpretation.
-Donkey pronouns whose antecedents are strong receive the \forall -reading, those whose antecedents are weak receive the \exists -reading.
-For example, in (50), the indefinite a book is easily understood as strong and the indefinite a credit card as weak; in (51), the indefinites a Christmas gift and a girl are both strong.
-Brasoveanu refers to the weak-strong contrast as a scalar implicature; however, in his system it is not modeled as a scalar implicature but as a lexical ambiguity.
-Maximal indefinites simultaneously introduce as many values as possible, while nonmaximal indefinites are free to assign a smaller set.
+Brasoveanu proposes that indefinites are ambiguous between a maximal or "strong" and a non-maximal or "weak" interpretation.
+When embedded under every, donkey pronouns whose antecedents are maximal give rise to the \forall -reading, while those whose antecedents are non-maximal give rise to the \exists -reading.
+For example, in (49), the indefinite a book is easily understood as maximal and the indefinite a credit card as non-maximal; in (50), the indefinites a Christmas gift and a girl are both strong.
+Formally, Brasoveanu models the weak-strong distinction as a lexical ambiguity.
+Maximal indefinites simultaneously introduce as many values as possible, while non-maximal indefinites are free to assign a smaller set.
 For example, the assignments in any output state of a^d donkey map d to farmer-owned donkeys.
 If a^d is maximal, these assignments do this in such a way that no farmer-owned donkey is left out.
-If a^d is nonmaximal, among the output states of the indefinite there will be some whose assignments leave out some donkeys.
+If a^d is non-maximal, among the output states of the indefinite there will be some whose assignments leave out some donkeys.
 Pronouns check that all assignments in their input state agree on the value of their discourse referent.

 In Brasoveanu 2008, the main purpose of this ambiguity is to account for the \exists/\forall dichotomy.
-Brasoveanu (2008: 148) claims that the contrast between maximal and nonmaximal interpretations of indefinites surfaces only if two conditions are fulfilled: (i) there is anaphora to the indefinites and (ii) the indefinites and the anaphoric expressions are embedded in quantificational contexts.
-However, as Brasoveanu (2008: 164) points out, in his system condition (i) is sufficient for the contrast to emerge.
+However, Brasoveanu 2008: 164 points out that having two indefinites in the grammar predicts a subtle ambiguity even outside of quantificational contexts.
 For example, a discourse like A^d man came in.
 He_d sat down. is predicted to be ambiguous between There is a man who came in and who sat down and Exactly one man came in, and he sat down.
 The uniqueness inference in the latter reading arises from the interaction of the maximal indefinite and the uniqueness condition of the pronoun.
+For that reason, if the singular pronoun is swapped out for a plural one, it is incorrectly predicted that A^d man came in.
+They_d sat down will be true whenever every man who came in sat down.
+Brasoveanu 2008: n.
+40 speculates that such a sentence may be ruled out for independent reasons related to agreement or presupposition maximization.